mfogel/django-YAInvite/README.rst

     db_table name set in it's Meta, then you need to define this to match.
 Elsewise, there's no need to configure this.

+:``YAINVITE_USER_CREATION_FORM``:
+    Form class to use to create a new User when redeeming an invite.
+    Required to have a save() method.
+This should be in standard python dotted path format.

+    Defaults to ``django.contrib.auth.forms.UserCreationForm``

 Dependencies
 ============